Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [wbsrch](https://wbsrch.com/): In addition to its generalist search, it also has many other utilities related to domain name statistics.
 Failed multiple tests.
 Its index is a bit dated; it has an old backlog of sites it hasn't finished indexing.
 It also has several per-language indexes.
 - [ExactSeek](https://www.exactseek.com/): small index, disproportionately dominated by big sites.
 Failed multiple tests.
 Allows submitting individual URLs for crawling, but requires entering an email address and receiving a newsletter.
 Webmaster tools seem to heavily push for paid <abbr title="search-engine optimization">SEO</abbr> options.
 - [Meorca](https://meorca.com/): a search engine that claims not to "index pornography or illegal content websites".
 It also features a public blog with a marketplace and free games.
 Allows submitting URLs, but requires a full name, email, phone number, and "business name" to do so.
 Discovered in the seirdy.one access logs.

 * [search.tl](http://www.search.tl/): Generalist search for one <abbr title="top-level domain">TLD</abbr> at a time (defaults to .com).
-I'm not sure why you'd want to do this, but it exists.
-There isn't any visible UI for changing the TLD for available results; you need to add/change the `tld` URL parameter.
+I'm not sure why you'd want to always limit your searches to a single TLD, but now you can.[^7] There isn't any visible UI for changing the TLD for available results; you need to add/change the `tld` URL parameter.
 For example, to search .org sites, append `&tld=org` to the URL.
 It seems to be connected to [Amidalla](http://www.amidalla.de/), but Amidalla doesn't seem to currently be operational.
 Amidalla allows users to manually add URLs to its index and directory; I have yet to see if doing so impacts search.tl results.

 ### Unusable engines, irrelevant results